Faizan-26/Netflix_Household_fix/readme.md

 # Netflix Household Fix Extension

-A Chrome extension that helps with Netflix household sharing authentication issues by managing certain network requests.
+A Chrome extension that helps with Netflix household sharing authentication issues.
+I faced netflix household issue with my account so i made this extension to fix it.

 ## Features